How Much Does Stair Replacement Cost in 2025?

 Hardwood

 Hardwood stairs cost an average of $2,400.
-Any wood will work, but red oak is the most popular for its durability, price, and appearance.
+While multiple wood options are available, red oak is the most popular choice due to its durability, affordability, and attractive appearance.

 Concrete

-Concrete steps cost an average of $4,800 when you buy a complete staircase.
+Concrete steps cost an average of $4,800 when purchased as part of a complete staircase.
 Concrete is durable and withstands weather exposure, making it a common choice for exterior stairs.
-Search for precast concrete steps vendors to get an exact quote, including delivery and installation.
+Search for precast concrete step vendors to obtain an exact quote, including delivery and installation costs.
 Remember that you'll also pay an extra $400 to $700 to remove the old staircase.

 Metal or Steel

-Metal steps are durable, often used for spiraling staircases, and cost an average of $200 per step, or an average of $3,200 for a full flight.
-However, demolishing old stairs and hiring a contractor will cost at least $1,000 to $2,000 in additional costs.
+Metal steps are durable and often used for spiraling staircases, costing an average of $200 per step, or $3,200 for a full flight.
+However, demolishing the old stairs and hiring a contractor will incur additional costs of at least $1,000 to $2,000.

 Composite

-Composite stairs cost approximately $2,800 and are a good, durable option.
-They're not prone to rot, mold, splintering, or corrosion, making them a popular choice for exterior staircases.
-Composite stairs also require very little maintenance.
+Composite stairs cost $2,800 and are a strong, durable option that requires minimal maintenance.
+They're resistant to rot, mold, splintering, or corrosion, making them a popular choice for exterior staircases.

 Tile

 Tile stairs cost an average of $2,000.
-They are easy to clean and require little maintenance, and there are endless color, finish, and material options.
-However, for safety reasons, it's important to choose a textured, non-slip surface.
-Additionally, if heavy or sharp objects are dropped on them, the tile can crack and need replacement.
+They are easy to clean and require little maintenance, with endless color, finish, and material options to choose from.
+For safety reasons, it's important to choose a textured, non-slip surface to prevent falls.
+If heavy or sharp objects are dropped on them, the tile can crack and require replacement.

-The location of your staircase significantly impacts the cost, as it affects the number of steps needed, suitable materials, and the project's complexity.
+The location of your staircase significantly impacts the cost, as it affects the number of steps required, the suitability of materials, and the project's overall complexity.
 Whether you're installing interior stairs to your attic or adding exterior steps to your deck, understanding how location influences these factors can help you plan your budget more effectively.

 DIY vs. Hiring a Professional to Rebuild a Staircase